wookey-project/wookeypedia/sphinx/source/tataouine/newapp.rst

        hazardous errors!
      * The user must check the consistency of device drivers usage when adding new applications.
-For instance, if two applications both try to use USART4 concurrently, this will lead to runtime erroneous or weird behaviors.
-As a general rule of thumb, sharing the same piece of hardware in two or more applications (i.e. registers handling the same peripheral) is clearly a bad idea and is certainly not advertised!
+For instance, if two applications both try to use USART4 concurrently, one of it will have its request refused by the kernel.
+As a general rule of thumb, sharing the same piece of hardware in two or more applications (i.e. registers handling the same peripheral) is not permitted and must be resolved by using a userspace proxy.